samthebest/dump/agile-data.md

 *Computational Resource Problems*: How can we write a test to catch out of memory errors?
 Or out of disk space errors?

-### The Core Principle of *DD Practices
+### The Core Principle of \*DD Practices

 The "problems" we use to justify not writting automated tests in the data world are not problems with the practice, but the mindset.
 Lack of automation in *any* type of software development is driven by:

- - Fear of delivering something that isn't perfect and awesome
+ - Fear of delivering something that isn't perfect
+ - a misconception that exploratory work precludes automated deliverables
  - lack of imagination on how to test
  - lack of clarity of objectives
  - a natural propensity to focus on the fun and clever stuff, not on delivery

-Now communicating the core *DD principle can solve this problem of mindset, but over the years the core has been buried under superfluous aspects, such as frameworks, tools, ubiquitis languages, speed, and ambiguity over what it means to write test code before writting main code.
+Over the years the core principles of \*DD have been buried under superfluous (but still desirable) aspects, such as frameworks, tools, ubiquitis languages, speed, and ambiguity over what it means to write test code before writting main code.  **The absalute core is simply**:

-So **the core principle of *DD practices** is just:

 1. Defining the use case in such simple and unambiguous terms so that success can be defined formally and even executed by a machine
 2. Doing 1. *before* trying to solve the problem

-### Test Code First or Main Code First?
+### Test Code First (TDD) or Main Code First (DDT)?

+Uncle Bob (in a talk I struggle to find) defined "legacy code", **not** as ugly code, or old code, but code that is not tested.
+In [a TDD debate](https://www.youtube.com/watch?v=KtHQGs3zFAM) he also defined "proffesionalism" as "Not shipping a line of code that does not have an executing unit test" \[1\].
+Both definitions are fantastic, but note how neither actually requires writting tests before code even though Uncle Bob is a TDD evangelist.

+Arguments against writting test code first:
+(A) The main code may turn out to be so simple it doesn't need a test, it might just call one or two native libraries, or well known third party libraries
+(B) too much focus on tests can result in bad and bloated design (see http://www.infoq.com/news/2014/06/tdd-dead-controversy and http://david.heinemeierhansson.com/2014/test-induced-design-damage.html).
+This is more common in OO and procedural langauges, sometimes projects have overly decoupled code into hundreds of classes and methods, epic dependency injection and towering hierarchies of interfaces and abstractions.
+(C) This work is exploratory, I don't know if I'll need this method in future, I might ditch it

+Both (A) and (C) can usually be countered by just writting a simple low-effort test, *except* in the case where we would then need to redesign the code in order to abstract out or decouple context and dependencies, i.e. (B).
+When you argue about anything (except mathematics) for long enough, and your a reasonable person, you usually conclude "well it depends".
+What it depends on should become the focus of clarification, and in the TDD vs DDT argument it boils down to the following:

+### Domain Specific Code and Generic Code

+As a rough rule of thumb:

+For **Domain Specific Code**: use \*DD, let use cases motivate tests, which in turn will then drive design and development.
+Then your tests and your design will both effectively meet exactly your use case while communicating your code in the context of the domain.

+For **Generic Domain Agnostic Code**: relax the rule a bit and let complexity and low level design drive tests (DDT).
+If it would be a small effort to write a simple failing test first, like "does not throw exception", then you might as well, remember even "not compiling" is considered a failing test in TDD.
+You do not really need a complex test for a generic couple of lines of code that just call native or standard third party libraries.
+If a method becomes complex or makes calls to non-native methods then time to write some logic tests.

+Which then should be combined with the following methodlogy.

+### Outside In methodology to *DD

+Firstly it's assumed your team uses git, a sensible branching model, like git-flow (or trunk can work for 1-2 person teams), and a light weight task tracker, like JIRA or Trello.
+I discuss work flow in more detail in my (Agile Cross Functional Teams)[LINK] post, but within the context of *DD here is the step by step process

+1. Broadly speaking all tickets must relate directly to a demonstratable use case and an automatable deliverable.
+Even for tickets for exploring data and producing some plots / html pages think about the output, the consumer of that output, what's the minimum work required to generate business value from the exploration and how can I hook in an entry point (like a bash script).
+2. Given the ticket, start a TDD/BDD cycle from the *outside* in, so start with the entry point.
+My favourite first test is "script returns zero exit code and produces an output of non-zero size".
+3. Work your way down the layers in the TDD/BDD cycle filling out the high level business logic and design.
+As we get closer to details our tests ought to become more detailed and complex.
+4. When we hit the need for low level code that is domain agnostic code, apply the above rule of thumb.
+This is also an cycle, we try to implement simply, when we seem to be failing we introduce a test then get back to implementation, which then may require introduction of another even lower level routine, if we can't implement that simply we introduce a test for that, and so on.
+We still have tight iteration between the test and main code, but unlike TDD main code can come slightly before test code.

+The rule of thumb combined with the outside in methodology then gives us the best of all worlds:

+ - **High level** design represents use cases and communicates domain
+ - No code bloat; all code contributes business value
+ - 100% test coverage in some form or another
+ - Unambiguous executable documentation
+ - Assurance that complicated code works
+ - No redundant tests that test trivial code
+ - **Low level** design is elegant, minimal in number of classes & methods, terse, concrete and optimizable

+Now you have a ticket that maps to a use case, map it to an automatic test.

+Then the *DD methodologies apply

+If the ticket is quite technical/mathematical and just a step in order to achieve some other task that is more clearly business facing, then at least ensure the tickets are linked together using links, labels, epics or whatever - so that a business person could trace the ticket through the tracker and see it's (in)direct business value.

+Combining this rule of thumb with an "outside in" methodology ought then to bring the following benifits:

+ - **High level** design represents use cases and communicates domain
+ - No code bloat; all code contributes business value
+ - 100% test coverage in some form or another
+ - Unambiguous executable documentation
+ - Assurance that complicated code works
+ - No redundant tests that test trivial code
+ - **Low level** design is elegant, minimal in number of classes & methods, terse, concrete and optimizable

+Then combine with a rough methodlogy:

+1. Start with

+Combining this rule of thumb with a top down approach, that is start at the highest levels and work your way down, that is start with use case, then the entry points, then the high levels, then at some point you hit low level code

+try to write a simple failing test like "does not throw exception", remember even "not compiling" is considered a failing test, or if this would mean having to mock out too many dependencies and pass in too many parameters

+Is the code **domain sepecific** or is it **generic**.

+Tests written before main code should map to use cases

+Sometimes (A) can be countered by just writting a simple test **The entire problem boils down to two types of code: domain specific code and generic code.**

 The practice of actually writting tests before writting production code is not something I have always strictly followed in the past.
-My justification was that the main code may turn out to be so simple it doesn't need a test, it might just a call one or two to native libraries, or well known third party libraries.
+My justification was that the main code may turn out to be so simple it doesn't need a test, it might just call one or two to native libraries, or well known third party libraries.

 Then when code became complicated I would write a "TODO" or a reminder to stick in some tests for it.
 Whether this approach actually worked was a matter of luck, and it tends to only really work for personal one man projects, not proffesional many man projects.
 Sometimes I would successfully avoid spending time and effort on writing test code for main code that turned out to be trivial.
 Sometimes I would get into an utter mess and lose track of what my rather complicated code was actually doing.

 A second and arguably valid reason is that too much focus on tests can result in bad and bloated design (see http://www.infoq.com/news/2014/06/tdd-dead-controversy and http://david.heinemeierhansson.com/2014/test-induced-design-damage.html).
 This is more common in OO and procedural langauges, sometimes projects have overly decoupled code into hundreds of classes and methods, epic dependency injection and towering hierarchies of interfaces and abstractions.
 I recall a DevOps coming from ruby and C once criticising Java projects saying "one has to step through endlessly deep method calls before one gets to code that actually *does anything*".
 In Big Data sometimes coupling is even desirable; to resuse computations and speed up jobs.